A Weierstrass Representation Formula for Discrete Harmonic Surfaces: Basic knowledge of discrete surfaces

-\begin{definition}[Discrete surface \cite{kotani-naito-omori}] Consider a trivalent graph $M=(M, V, E)$ with the set $V=V(M)$ of vertices and the set $E=E(M)$ of oriented edges of $M$, and a non degenerate vector field $N\colon M \to S^2$.
-Namely, $N$ takes different value for vertices next to each other.
-Its realization $X\colon M \to \R^3$ is called a {\em discrete surface} in $\R^3$ with $N$ as its Gauss map, when it has a non-degenerate corresponding tangent vector space of each vertex determined by the three nearest vertices of the vertex whose unit normal vector is equals to $N$. \end{definition} Because a discrete surface does not have a Riemannian metric, we define the first fundamental form and the second fundamental form at each vertex is the weighted average over those of triangles surrounding the vertex.
+\begin{Definition}[discrete surface \cite{kotani-naito-omori}] Consider a trivalent graph $M=(M, V, E)$ with the set~${V=V(M)}$ of vertices and the set $E=E(M)$ of oriented edges of $M$, and a non-degenerate vector field $N\colon M \to S^2$.
+Namely, $N$ takes different values for vertices next to each other.
+Its realization $X\colon M \to \R^3$ is called a {\em discrete surface} in $\R^3$ with $N$ as its Gauss map, when it has a non-degenerate corresponding tangent vector space of each vertex determined by the three nearest vertices of the vertex whose unit normal vector is equals to $N$. \end{Definition}

+Because a discrete surface does not have a Riemannian metric, we define the first fundamental form and the second fundamental form at each vertex is the weighted average over those of triangles surrounding the vertex.
 To be more precise, for each vertex $v \in V$, let us denote the set $E_v$ of edges emerging at $v$